iyyel/celestial-outbreak/README.md

       <a href="#getting-started">Getting Started</a>
       <ul>
         <li><a href="#prerequisites">Prerequisites</a></li>
-        <li><a href="#installation">Installation</a></li>
+        <li><a href="#usage">Usage</a></li>
       </ul>
     </li>
-    <li><a href="#usage">Usage</a></li>
-    <li><a href="#roadmap">Roadmap</a></li>
-    <li><a href="#contributing">Contributing</a></li>
     <li><a href="#license">License</a></li>
     <li><a href="#contact">Contact</a></li>
-    <li><a href="#acknowledgments">Acknowledgments</a></li>
   </ol>
 </details>

 <!-- ABOUT THE PROJECT -->
-## About The Project
+## About Celestial Outbreak

 [![Celestial Outbreak][product-screenshot]](https://github.com/iyyel/celestial-outbreak)

-Celestial Outbreak is a space-themed, Breakout-like 2D video game written in **Java**.
+**Celestial Outbreak** is a space-themed 2D video game similar to Breakout, developed in Java.
-It features the original Breakout experience in a colorful user interface with a few extra traits.
-The game was built with customization in mind, meaning the user is able to create their own levels by specifying properties such as dimension, size, speed and color of the blocks, paddle, ball and power ups.
+It offers the classic Breakout gameplay with a colorful interface and some additional features.
+The game is designed for customization, allowing players to create their own levels by adjusting properties like the dimensions, size, speed, and color of the blocks, paddle, ball, and power-ups.

-The goal with this project was to create a simple 2D game with minimal usage of third-party libraries.
-The game solely relies on the Graphics2D library for drawing shapes to the screen.
-The flow of the game is structured as a finite-state machine to make it simple to reason about when which screen should be rendered and which audio track should be played etc.
+The aim of this project was to develop a simple 2D game with minimal use of third-party libraries. uses only the Graphics2D library for drawing shapes on the screen.
+The game's flow is managed by a finite-state machine, simplifying the process of determining which screen to display and which audio track to play.

 <p align="right">(<a href="#top">back to top</a>)</p>